Do You Have Lower Back or Neck Pain? Find Out Why Herniated Disc Treatment is Your Best Option.

 Let’s break that down a little bit to see what exactly happens with this injury.

-Your spine is made up of individual bones that are connected between soft, cushiony discs.
+Your spine is made up of individual bones that connect to each other via soft, cushiony discs.
 These discs are round with tough outer layers that surround the nucleus.
 So, there’s an exterior and interior part.
 The discs act as protection for the spinal bones.

 A herniated disc occurs when the interior, or nucleus, pushes through the exterior.
-If it tears or ruptures the cushioned exterior, the disc becomes herniated.
+If it tears or ruptures the cushioned exterior, the disc herniates.
 If it has not yet broken through the exterior, it is known as a bulging disc.

-You can suffer a herniated disc anywhere on the spine.
+You can suffer from disc herniation anywhere along the spine.
 However, it is most common in the lower back and neck.

 What are the Herniated Disc Causes?